MarioFiorino/Vincent-Van-Pepper---Your-Museum-Guide/README.md

 # Vincent-Van-Pepper---Your-Museum-Guide
 Museum guide using Robot umanoide Pepper (SoftBank )

-Develop the project of a museum guide using Robot umanoide Pepper (called : " Vincent Van Pepper " !)
+Develop the project of a museum guide using robot umanoide Pepper (called : " Vincent Van Pepper " !)

 Report in pdf